William Nicholson (writer): Career

-Screenplays and theatre
+Other work

 He has twice been nominated for Tony Awards for best play, for Shadowlands and The Retreat from Moscow.
 He also turned Shadowlands, based on the relationship between C. S. Lewis and Joy Gresham, into a BBC-TV play in 1985, and an acclaimed film in 1993.
 The latter starred Anthony Hopkins and Debra Winger and was directed by Richard Attenborough.
 Following screenplays included Nell (1994), First Knight (1995) and Grey Owl (1999).
 He later worked as a writer on the Academy Award winning epic Gladiator (2000), which had a very difficult production, and made his directorial debut with the 1997 film Firelight.

 In 2007, Nicholson co-wrote Elizabeth: The Golden Age, from an earlier script by Michael Hirst.
 In 2012, Nicholson adapted the hit musical Les Misérables into a film directed by Tom Hooper.
 Following this, Nicholson would write several more historical dramas, such as Unbroken, Everest and Breathe.
 He directed another film, Hope Gap, in 2019.

 Awards, nominations and honours

-William Nicholson's first nomination came in 1989 when BAFTA TV Awards included the 1987 teleplay Sweet as You Are, which he co-wrote with Ruth Caleb and Angela Pope, on its list of candidates for Best Single Drama.
+Nicholson's first nomination came in 1989 when BAFTA TV Awards included the 1987 teleplay Sweet as You Are, which he co-wrote with Ruth Caleb and Angela Pope, on its list of candidates for Best Single Drama.
 His next nominations were for 1994's Shadowlands, when he was a contender for both a BAFTA and an Oscar for Best Adapted Screenplay.
 1997 was another successful year, with an Outstanding Writing for a Miniseries or a Special Emmy nomination for the 1996 TV drama Crime of the Century.
 He was also singled out at the San Sebastian International Film Festival for Firelight, with a nomination for the Golden Seashell Award and a win of the Special Prize of the Jury.

+Nicholson was elected a Fellow of the Royal Society of Literature in 1999.

 2000 turned out to be Nicholson's most impressive year to date, with acclaim for the Best Picture Oscar winner Gladiator.
-He had nominations for the Sierra Award from the Las Vegas Film Critics Society Awards and the Saturn Award from the Academy of Science Fiction, Fantasy & Horror Films, followed by Best Screenplay nominations from both BAFTA and Oscar.
+He had nominations for the Sierra Award from the Las Vegas Film Critics Society Awards and the Saturn Award from the Academy of Science Fiction, Fantasy and Horror Films, followed by Best Screenplay nominations from both BAFTA and Oscar.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours for services to drama and literature.